110621013/CapsNet_for_Taichung_Mountains_HeavyRain/README.md

 $ python main.py
 $ # or training for fashion-mnist dataset
 $ python main.py --dataset fashion-mnist
+$ # or training for myself dataset
+$ python main.py --dataset myself
 $ # If you need to monitor the training process, open tensorboard with this command
 $ tensorboard --logdir=logdir
 $ # or use `tail` command on linux system